Flexible Catalysis: Transformation theories

-Let $(T,+, \leq)$ be a transformation theory.
-Then $(T/\sim , +, \leq )$ is also a transformation theory, where $+, \leq$ are defined on the equivalence classes in the natural way.
-Moreover, it is equivalent to the original transformation theory $(T,+, \leq)$. \end{prop} \begin{proof} Straightforward. \end{proof}
+\begin{prop} (Transformation theory of equivalence classes.)
+Let $T=(M,+, \leq)$ be a transformation theory.
+Then $T/\sim := (M/\sim , +, \leq )$ is also a transformation theory, where $+, \leq$ are defined on the equivalence classes in the natural way.
+Moreover, it is equivalent to the original transformation theory $T$. \end{prop} \begin{proof} Straightforward. \end{proof}

+\begin{rmk} Note that such a transformation theory of equivalence classes is an ordered commutative monoid, so it has the structure of a resource theory, according to the definition of \cite{FRITZ_2015}. \end{rmk}

-\begin{prop} Let $(T,+_T, \leq_T)$ and $(T,+_S, \leq_S)$ be transformation theories.
+\begin{prop} Let $T=(M,+_T, \leq_T)$ and $S=(N,+_S, \leq_S)$ be transformation theories.
 The following are equivalent:

 (i) $T$ and $S$ are equivalent,

 (ii) $T/\sim_T$ and $S/\sim_S$ are equivalent,

 (iii) $T/\sim_T$ and $S/\sim_S$ are isomorphic.